-Name: Head Office: Phone Number Email Address: Fax Number: Dynamic Global Growth Opportunities Fund Dynamic Funds Tower 1 Adelaide Street East, 28 th Floor Toronto, Ontario, M5C 2V9 1-800-268-8186 invest@dynamic.ca 1-800-361-4768 Currently Listed or Quoted: Reporting Issuer: SEDAR Filer: These securities do not trade on any exchange or market.
-No No THE OFFERING: Securities Offered: An unlimited number of multiple series of trust units are being offered hereby on a continuous basis.
+Capitalized terms used but not defined in this cover page shall have the meaning specified in the Glossary of Terms.
+THE ISSUER: Name: Dynamic Global Growth Opportunities Fund Head Office: Dynamic Funds Tower 1 Adelaide Street East, 28th Floor Toronto, Ontario, M5C 2V9 1-800-268-8186 Phone Number invest@dynamic.ca Email Address: 1-800-361-4768 Fax Number: Currently Listed or Quoted: These securities do not trade on any exchange or market.
+Reporting Issuer: No SEDAR Filer: No THE OFFERING: Securities Offered: An unlimited number of multiple series of trust units are being offered hereby on a continuous basis.
 See "Investing in the Fund".
 Each Unit within a particular series will be of equal value; however, the value of a Unit in one series may differ from the value of a Unit in another series.
 Each series shall have the attributes and characteristics as set out under the heading "Units of the Fund".

-Price Per Security: The purchase price of an Offered Unit is an amount equal to its Net Asset Value per Unit.
-The Net Asset Value per Unit for subscription orders which are received and accepted by the Manager prior to 4:00 p.m.
+Price Per Security:

+Net Asset Value per Unit for subscription orders which are received and accepted by the Manager prior to 4:00 p.m.
 (Toronto time) on a Valuation Day will be calculated as of that Valuation Day.
 The Net Asset Value per Unit for subscription orders received and accepted on or after 4:00 p.m.
 (Toronto time) on a Valuation Day will be calculated on the next Valuation Day.
 See "Portfolio Valuation and Net Asset Value".
 Minimum/Maximum Offering: There is no minimum or maximum offering.
 You may be the only purchaser.
 Minimum Subscription Amount: The minimum initial aggregate subscription price for the Units is \$5,000, except in the case of investors that qualify under the Minimum Amount Exemption in which case the minimum aggregate subscription price is \$150,000.
 See "Investing in the Fund".
-The Manager reserves the right to change the minimum amounts for investments at any time, from time to time, on a case-by-case basis, subject to regulatory requirements.
-Payment Terms: The subscription price (together, if applicable, with the amount of any commission payable by the investor to the Dealer) is payable upon subscription, by cheque or by bank draft.
+The Manager reserves the right to change the minimum amounts for investments at any time, from time to time, on a caseby-case basis, subject to regulatory requirements.

+The subscription price (together, if applicable, with the amount of any commission payable by Payment Terms: the investor to the Dealer) is payable upon subscription, by cheque or by bank draft.
 No financing of the subscription price will be provided by the Manager.

 Proposed Closing Date(s): The Fund is offered on a continuous basis.
-Income Tax Consequences: There are important tax consequences to these securities.
-See "Canadian Federal Income Tax Considerations" and "Eligibility for Investment".
-Selling Agent: None
+Income Tax Consequences: